Factbox: Contenders, picks for key jobs in Trump's administration

 * Cathy McMorris Rodgers, U.S. representative from Washington state and House Republican Conference chair

-* Wilbur Ross, billionaire investor, chairman of Invesco Ltd subsidiary WL Ross & Co
+* Wilbur Ross, billionaire investor, chairman of Invesco Ltd (IVZ.N) subsidiary WL Ross & Co

-* Linda McMahon, former World Wrestling Entertainment executive and two-time Republican U.S. Senate candidate in Connecticut
+* Linda McMahon, former World Wrestling Entertainment (WWE.N) executive and two-time Republican U.S. Senate candidate in Connecticut

 * U.S. Navy Admiral Mike Rogers, director of the National Security Agency